 Projects can be of any type including but not limited to research papers, speeches, films, artwork, dance, theater, essays, computer design, etc.

 Questions to consider in developing your project:

 What does global citizenship look like in your discipline?
-How does your project address/relate to the theme: Promise and Peril in a Global Community?
+How does your project address/relate to the theme: Justice?
 In what way does your project empower people to impact that problem for the better?

 Can group projects be entered?

 Yes.
 Students can enter their work individually or as part of a group that worked together on a project.